 Project LEAN Survey Spurs Legislation to Ban Junk Food in Schools

 A survey from PHI's California Project LEAN stunned the public when it disclosed that 95% of high schools that responded were selling fast food from restaurants like McDonald's and Domino's Pizza as a la carte items.

 The "2000 California High School Fast Food Survey" and the media campaign that accompanied it drew widespread news coverage and galvanized the movement to improve school nutrition.
 Most important, it contributed to the passage of legislation that today bans the sale of junk food and soda in California schools.

 Tracking Pesticide Use Near Schools

-Spurred by a 2014 report by PHI’s California Environmental Health Tracking Program—which found huge racial disparities between the pesticide exposure of Hispanic and white children at schools—in 2016 California introduced new regulations on the use of agricultural pesticides applied near to schools and day-care facilities.
+Spurred by a 2014 report by PHI’s California Environmental Health Tracking Program (now called Tracking California)—which found huge racial disparities between the pesticide exposure of Hispanic and white children at schools—in 2016 California introduced new regulations on the use of agricultural pesticides applied near to schools and day-care facilities.

 The CEHTP report found that Hispanic children were 46% more likely than white children to attend schools with any pesticides of concern applied nearby, and they were 91% more likely than white children to attend schools in areas with the highest use of pesticides.

 In response, California introduced new regulations on the use of agricultural pesticides applied near schools and day-care facilities.
 The new regulations prohibit many pesticide applications close to public K-12 schools and child day-care facilities during school hours.
 Additionally, public K-12 schools and child day-care facilities will now be informed when certain pesticide applications are made within a quarter mile of these schools and facilities.if($services_list) : ?>